kissggj123/Twist/README.md

 ```

 ## Setup Shadowsocks-libev for Connect on your Devices
-It is Required a Shadowsocks Client on Your Device for Manually Set up or Use URL-Scheme & QRCode
+It is Required a Shadowsocks Client on Your Device for Manually Set up or Use URL-Scheme & QRCode in Shadowsocks Client Apps

 ## Uninstall Twist
 Please **Run Bash Command** to Uninstall Twist While You Once Downloaded it on Your Server